Vultra-Technologies/Agile-Alpha/README.md

 VBox Ext pack
 Geary Mail
 XPad
+PCMANFM

 Above are installed software.

-Release Notes for Alpha 1.2
+Alpha 1.2 coming soon!
-Dash set to bottom
-Bug Fixes
-Installer Updated
+Few bugs need to be fixed.
+ALpha 1.2 is made to let developers be in a very comfortable enironment to work.

 WARNINGS: